The Driftless Trail

 Weaver Road Trail – CLOSED FOR GUN DEER SEASON

 This 1.1 mile “lollipop loop” trail is located just north of Governor Dodge State Park.
 The first portion of the trail offers a spectacular view - and is exposed to strong winds when they occur.
 This trail is great for hiking in light snow and snowshoeing in deeper snow, but is not good for cross-country skiing.
 Find a map and more details in the Weaver Road Trail guide.

 Welsh Hills Trail - OPEN

 This two-mile loop on the Taliesin property is open for public use.
 A portion of this loop will become part of the Driftless Trail in 2024.
 The other part is a paved state trail along Highway 23.
 Access the trail from the upper parking lot at the Frank Lloyd Wright Visitor Center.
 This mostly level trail cuts across slopes of restored prairie and savanna, with wonderful views of the Taliesin buildings, agricultural fields, and Lowery Creek watershed.
 Much of it has no shade, so plan carefully on hot days.

-Knobs Road Trail – UNDER CONSTRUCTION – to open August 2023
+Knobs Road Trail – UNDER CONSTRUCTION – to open late 2023

 A 3.8 mile loop will traverse oak woods, pastures, hayfields, an orchard, and a Mill Creek tributary.
 The loop will include a one-mile walk along lightly travelled Knobs Road, between two trailheads.

 The entire Driftless Trail project area is shown below.
 Trails open for public use are shown in red and trails under construction are shown in blue.